Here is a short list of resources that have been helpful to me.

 Macrobiotics Today Magazine This magazine, in continuous publication since the 1960s, is now published online.
 Editor, Carl Ferre, is incredibly committed to this cause, and does an excellent job of fielding articles new and old.
 There are 5 issues are year.
 Subscriptions are FREE.
 Back issues can be ordered for about $4.
 Once you subscribe you will get regular invites to free online forums and discussions on macrobiotic topics.
 A wonderful resource.

 Ginat Rice is the woman behind the Rice House and the Whole Health Macrobiotic Forum.
 In addition to being an excellent speaker herself, she offers a treasure trove of macrobiotic knowledge from guest speakers around the world, all for free!
-I highly suggest you get on her mailing list and subscribe to her youtube if you want to learn about a variety of topics!
+I highly suggest you get on her mailing list and subscribe to her youtube if you want to learn about a variety of health, food, and mind-expanding topics!

 If you aren't able to find high quality foods in your local brick and mortar stores, I suggest ordering from Eden Foods.
-Not only are their standards exceptional, but I have ordered liquids in glass bottles from them many times and never had breakage!
+Not only are their standards + purity exceptional, but I have ordered liquids in glass bottles from them many times and never had breakage!
 Highly recommend!
+This video is an interview with founder and President, Michael Potter that really shows how much integrity he and his company have!

 Where to Buy Books